 Kawazu, Joren Falls and Nanohana

 If, at this point, you are already whipping out your gadgets to book the next flight, hold on to your horses!
 Arm yourselves with our ultimate all-you-need-to-know guide on cherry blossoms!
-Then, be enthralled with spring by skipping along Kyoto’s cobbled stone walkways with sakura petals raining down on you! ?
+Then, be enthralled with spring by skipping along Kyoto’s cobbled stone walkways with sakura petals raining down on you!
+Wondering where to head in Kyoto to catch these blooming wonders?
+Here are the best spots!

-When to see cherry blossoms in Kyoto: Early April
+When to see cherry blossoms in Kyoto: Late March

 Check out our Kyoto guide before planning your trip: